Techy-Nature/ETHERTALE/README.md

 # DONATE?

-You don't have to, but I'd really appreciate it if you did. :) It helps me get better artwork and possibly coding help as well.
+You don't have to, but I'd really appreciate it if you did. :) It helps me get better artwork, music and possibly coding help as well.

 [Donate!
 Every dollar helps!](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=JQ9BXNQUQS5NQ&currency_code=USD)